Fasting and abstinence in the Catholic Church: England and Wales

-Current norms for England and Wales, issued by the Bishops' Conference in May 2011, re-introduced the expectation that all Catholics able to do so should abstain from meat on all Fridays of the year, effective Friday, September 16, 2011.
+Catholics in England and Wales are expected to abstain from eating meat, described as the flesh of warm-blooded animals, on Fridays, if they are able to do so, a practice that has been observed for a number of centuries, and is regarded as a penance to remind people of past wrongs and to identify with those who are suffering.
+Although no food is suggested as a substitute, fish became a traditional alternative for Catholics.
+The practice was discontinued in 1984, and for a number of years Catholics were instead given the option to replace it with another form of penance.
+Current norms for England and Wales, issued by the Bishops' Conference in May 2011, re-introduced the expectation that all Catholics able to do so should abstain from meat on all Fridays of the year, effective Friday 16 September 2011.
+Catholics who do not eat meat anyway are asked to "abstain from some other food of which they regularly partake".
+The practice was reinstated to coincide with the first anniversary of Pope Benedict XVI's state visit to the UK, which had occurred in September 2010.

 Ireland

-On 25 November 2010 the Irish Bishops’ Conference published the resource leaflet Friday Penance.
+On 25 November 2010 the Irish Bishops' Conference published the resource leaflet Friday Penance.
 It followed from the March 2010 Pastoral Letter to the Catholics of Ireland from Pope Benedict XVI suggesting initiatives to support renewal in the Church in Ireland.
-He asked that Irish Catholics offer their Friday Penances "for an outpouring of God’s mercy and the Holy Spirit’s gifts of holiness and strength", and that fasting, prayer, reading of Scripture and works of mercy be offered in order to obtain healing and renewal for the Church in Ireland.
+He asked that Irish Catholics offer their Friday Penances "for an outpouring of God's mercy and the Holy Spirit's gifts of holiness and strength", and that fasting, prayer, reading of Scripture and works of mercy be offered in order to obtain healing and renewal for the Church in Ireland.

-The leaflet states that Penance "arises from the Lord’s call to conversion and repentance" and describes that it is an "essential part of all genuine Christian living":
+The leaflet states that Penance "arises from the Lord's call to conversion and repentance" and describes that it is an "essential part of all genuine Christian living":